braph-software/BRAPH-2/README.md

 > Xu et al., *Mapping individual molecular connectomes in Alzheimer’s disease*.
 > [Alzheimer’s & Dementia 22, e71310 (2026).](https://doi.org/10.1002/alz.71310)

-### Recursive Feature Elimination
+### Recursive feature elimination (RFE)

-The **Recursive Feature Elimination (RFE)** pipeline iteratively trains a predictive model, ranks features by importance, removes the least informative features, and retrains the model to identify a stable and interpretable subset of relevant features.
+The RFE pipeline iteratively trains a predictive model, ranks features by importance, removes the least informative features, and retrains the model to identify a stable and interpretable subset of relevant features.

 > Yao et al., *Connecting genomic results for psychiatric disorders to human brain cell types and regions reveals convergence with functional connectivity*.
 > [Nature Communications 16, 395 (2025).](https://doi.org/10.1038/s41467-024-55611-1)

-### Computational Memory Capacity
+### Computational memory capacity

-The **Computational Memory Capacity** distribution uses reservoir computing on brain networks to quantify how effectively a network retains past input signals.
+The computational memory capacity distribution uses reservoir computing on brain networks to quantify how effectively a network retains past input signals.
 It can be used to study ageing, cognitive decline, and associations between brain structure and function.

 > Mijalkov et al., *Computational memory capacity predicts aging and cognitive decline*.
 > [Nature Communications 16, 2748 (2025).](https://doi.org/10.1038/s41467-025-57995-0)

 ### BRAPH

-**BRAPH** is the original graph-theory software package on which BRAPH 2 stems from, providing tools for brain connectivity analysis.
+BRAPH is the original graph-theory software package on which BRAPH 2 stems from, providing tools for brain connectivity analysis.

 > Mijalkov et al., *BRAPH: A graph theory software for the analysis of brain connectivity*.
 > [PLoS ONE 12, e0178798 (2017).](https://doi.org/10.1371/journal.pone.0178798)